chris-marres/irrigation-control-system/README.md

 * The user can set the local time to the clock through an awesome menu.

 * There is also a power save feature.
-Whenever the screen is inactive (when there is no input from the buttons) for more than 30 seconds, the lcd backlight is turned of.
+Whenever the screen is inactive (when there is no input from the buttons) for more than 30 seconds, the lcd backlight is turned off.

 * You can navigate the menu and make changes to alarms or other settings while an alarm is active.